mongator/factory/doc/03_embedded_and_reference_generators.md

 -------------

 #### null
-A random MongoId will be asigned to the reference field
+A random MongoId will be assigned to the reference field

 #### string
 A string to use as the id.
 Must be 24 hexidecimal characters